linode/docs/docs/guides/quick-answers/linux/how-to-install-selinux-on-ubuntu-18-04/index.md

     {{< /file >}}

     {{< note >}}
-If you have set SELinux to enforcing mode, ensure that your SSH port has access before logging out of your session.
+If you have set SELinux to enforcing mode, ensure that the SSH port has access before logging out of the current session.

     sudo semanage port -l | grep 'ssh'

-You should see a similar output if TCP is allowed on port 22.
+An output similar to the following appears, if TCP is allowed on port 22:

 {{< output >}}
 ssh_port_t                     tcp      22